 <img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 But just because the fine folks at the Financial Accounting Standards Board (FASB) classify goodwill as an intangible asset doesn't mean it's any less important to your balance sheet as other line items in the same financial reporting neighborhood.
 Ultimately, goodwill impairment is necessary to provide clarity for stakeholders and an accurate assessment of value.
-So on that note, let’s dive in.
+So on that note, let’s dive in and see what goodwill means for your accounting and reporting.

 The Accounting Close Checklist Template